fitch09/Arctic_cloud_RTM/README.md

 Intern:	Chance Starr, University at Buffalo

+## This github has the following components:

+Code - Downloadable files, see this README.md for how to use. https://github.com/fitch09/Arctic_cloud_RTM

+README.md - A guide to downloading the files, pushing to this github, software neccessary to run and edit these files, a complete list of all files contained in the code section as well as what they do and how to use them. https://github.com/fitch09/Arctic_cloud_RTM/blob/main/README.md

+Wiki - An article about the motivation and goals of this project, the methodology, as well as the current model specs with notes for what the final model will contain. https://github.com/fitch09/Arctic_cloud_RTM/wiki

+Milestones - A list of stages that should be completed in order to keep track of the route we are taking to complete this project.  https://github.com/fitch09/Arctic_cloud_RTM/milestones

+Issues - Current issues with the project that need to be fixed for the final publication.
+Issues are tied into the stages and all have a stage number, see milestones to decide the order to work on each issue.  https://github.com/fitch09/Arctic_cloud_RTM/issues

 # How to download and push this repository.
 Please see this github's wiki page for a complete description of the project: https://github.com/fitch09/Arctic_cloud_RTM/wiki